 A: The easiest way to order is through the “Add to Cart” button on each book page.
 Click on the button and you will be taken to a secure server.
 Add the book to your shopping cart and check out or continue to browse.
 We accept Visa, Mastercard and American Express.

 If you have any questions, call us at 780.492.3662.
 From our office, we can also accept debit cards for purchases.

 Our How to Order page gives more information on how to order, particularly for booksellers and wholesalers.

-A: A growing number of titles published by the University of Alberta Press are available as ebooks.
-We sell many of our ebook editions through our website.
+A: Many of the titles published by University of Alberta Press are available as ebooks.
+Our ebook editions can be ordered through links on the book pages of our website.